-- In the I'm a Marvel...
-And I'm A DC's first After Hours series drops the anvil that powerful heroes like Superman aren't outdated, because they still need to be there for others to aspire to be.
+- In I'm a Marvel... and I'm a DC's first After Hours series drops the anvil that powerful heroes like Superman aren't outdated, because they still need to be there for others to aspire to be.

 - In the Global Guardians PBEM Universe, the primary Aesops were "Don't fight the battles that you can win, fight the battles that deserve to be fought", and "All that is necessary for the triumph of evil is that good men do nothing.
 Do not allow evil to triumph.
 Do not do sit by and do nothing."
 Which are sentiments that need to be said quite a bit more than they are usually said.

-- Another example is in his review of The Condemned, where he eviscerates the movie for its hypocritical moralizing about media violence.
+- In his review of The Condemned, he eviscerates the movie for its hypocritical moralizing about media violence.
 He drops the anvils that "media violence is not the same as real violence", and "if children are exposed to stuff that's not suitable for them, it's usually the fault of their parents/guardians".

 - He drops another one in the Project X review in clear defiance of the film's own Family-Unfriendly Aesop; nobody should ever care too much about being popular in high school because it only lasts four years and once it's over it means diddly squat, and that the stunts the protagonists pulled will probably doom them to a life of dead-end minimum wage jobs at best.

-- If an innocent child is getting mistreated in a movie, The Nostalgia Critic will more often than stop the review for a long rant about it.
+- If an innocent child is getting mistreated in a movie, he will more often than not stop the review for a long rant about it.
 Nice enough, but then you remember that the character is supposed to have been badly abused as a kid.
 It's almost poignant in a sense.

-- In his The Legend of the Titanic review, he makes it clear, several times, that what the film did (outright deny the deaths of hundreds of people in favor of a "SAVE THE WHALES" aesop) is completely disrespectful to those who were related to those who died on the Titanic.
+- In his The Legend of the Titanic review, he makes it clear, several times, that what the film did (outright deny the deaths of hundreds of people in favor of a "SAVE THE WHALES" aesop) is completely disrespectful to those who died on the Titanic.

 - He says over and over again that just because something is a kid's movie, doesn't mean it has to be worthless or have no effort put into it.
 Depending on how much he suffers in an episode, this can vary in desperation.